 Screw pumps are similar to gear pumps in that there are two intermeshing screws that separate the suction chamber from the discharge chamber.

-Through the movement of the screw, the volume of the suction chamber in the meshing area increases and the pressure decreases.
-In the low-pressure state, the fluid is sucked into the pump body, and under the movement of the screw, the fluid is gradually pushed to the discharge chamber in the gap between the screws and discharged from the outlet.
+First, through the movement of the screw, the volume of the suction chamber in the meshing area increases and the pressure decreases.
+Then, under low pressure, the pump draws fluid into the pump body, and in the end, under the movement of the screw, the screw gradually pushes the fluid in the gap to the discharge chamber and discharges it from the outlet.

 Overview | |